 The best apps to learn Swedish are Babbel and Pimsleur because they help you become conversational quickly.
 They also teach you to speak Swedish naturally, like native speakers.

 According to the US State Department, Swedish is an easy language to learn for English speakers.
 That’s because of its linguistic and cultural similarities to English.
-In general, you can learn Swedish in 24-30 weeks.
+In general, you can learn Swedish in 600 hours, or 24-30 weeks.

 To see how long it will take you to learn Swedish, check out this fluency calculator.